Terransky/ten-thousand/README.md

 1. Passed all of the tests in version_1
 1. Passed all of the tests in version_2
-2. Passed 2 of 4 tests in the main file of version_3
+2. Passed all 12 tests in the main file of version_3